demisto/content-docs/docs/integrations/mirroring.md

 * getSyncMirrorRecords - a hidden command that returns records that hold internal mirroring metadata for each mirrored incident
 * get-remote-data - is runnable through the war room with the relevant arguments and see the results.
 * get-mapping-fields - is runnable through the war room with no arguments and see the results.

-Also important to note:

-DO NOT change dbot mirroring fields for existing incidents after they were set